ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.10.1 (23-October-2020) =
+* [Critical Bugfix](https://wordpress.org/support/topic/version-5-10-0-generated-error-500/): Reverts query changes from the v5.10.0 update as it caused 500 fatal errors on some WordPress installations.
+We sincerely apologies for any issues it may have caused.
+We did test the release for weeks, but each environment is just a bit different.
+We are actively testing a bug fix with those affected that volunteered before we release it again.

 = 5.10.0 (22-October-2020) =
 * Enhancement: Faster queries and a speed boost ⚡️
 * [Enhancement](https://wordpress.org/support/topic/yarp-page-break/): On posts with page breaks, show YARPP only on the last page